christallization/react-movatic/README.md

 After all processes are complete and you see the console message:

-Successfully tagged client_client:latest
+Successfully tagged react-movatic_client-react-movatic:latest
-Creating client ... done
+Creating client-react-movatic ... done

 You have successfully fired up a Docker container and can now access the app here: